CSS corner-shape: Goodbye Boring Corners

 }

-Play with the slider below to see how superellipse() transforms the corners in real time.
-You’ll need Chrome 139+ or Edge 139+ for this to work - if you’re on Firefox or Safari, you’ll just see a regular rounded box.
+Play with this slider to see how superellipse() transforms corners in real time.
+Needs Chrome 139+ or Edge 139+ - if youre on Firefox or Safari youll just see a normal rounded box.

 corner-shape: squircle;